ahegel/yelp-dataset/README.md

 # Yelp Dataset

-## Question
+## Project

-What are the most important drivers of user engagement with a business on Yelp?
-Potential features to examine:
+Which business attributes have the greatest impact on a Yelp business' star rating?
+Using a variety of regression models, I was able to predict (within about 0.75 stars accuracy) a business' star rating given only its business attributes.
+Some of the attributes that proved most predictive include:

-* More pictures
+* Karaoke music
-* More influential reviewers rating them
+* Catering
-* Offering specials or coupons
+* Bike parking
-* Allowing take-out orders
+* Street parking
-* Having better parking
+* Intimate ambiance

 ## Dataset